 The date of redemption shall be determined by the Trustee upon the direction of THDA, subject to the provisions of and in accordance with the Resolution.
-The Issue 2023-3 Bonds to be so redeemed shall be redeemed at a redemption price of 100% of the principal amount thereof, plus interest accrued to the redemption date, if applicable; provided, however, that the redemption price of the PAC Bonds in the event of a redemption described in clause (i) of the preceding paragraph shall be the issue price thereof (par plus initial premium) plus accrued interest to the redemption date.
-The Issue 2023-3 Bonds to be so redeemed shall be selected by THDA in its sole discretion; provided, however, that the PAC Bonds may not be redeemed in amounts in excess of their proportionate amount of all Offered Bonds then outstanding in the event of a redemption pursuant to clause (i) of the preceding paragraph, and, to the extent PAC Bonds are redeemed pursuant to any special optional redemption, the PAC Bonds shall be redeemed on a pro rata basis.
+The Issue 2024-1 Bonds to be so redeemed shall be redeemed at a redemption price of 100% of the principal amount thereof, plus interest accrued to the redemption date, if applicable; provided, however, that the redemption price of the PAC Bonds in the event of a redemption described in clause (i) of the preceding paragraph shall be the issue price thereof (par plus initial premium) plus accrued interest to the redemption date.
+The Issue 2024-1 Bonds to be so redeemed shall be selected by THDA in its sole discretion; provided, however, that the PAC Bonds may not be redeemed in amounts in excess of their proportionate amount of all Offered Bonds then outstanding in the event of a redemption pursuant to clause (i) of the preceding paragraph, and, to the extent PAC Bonds are redeemed pursuant to any special optional redemption, the PAC Bonds shall be redeemed on a pro rata basis.
 See "ASSUMPTIONS REGARDING OFFERED BONDS - Prepayments" and "ASSUMPTIONS REGARDING OFFERED BONDS - THDA Redemption Practices".

 Mandatory Redemption - 10 Year Rule.
-To the extent required by the Code and not already required to make regularly scheduled principal payments on the Issue 2023-3A Bonds (including Sinking Fund Payments) or otherwise required to be applied to the redemption of the PAC Bonds, repayments and prepayments of principal of the Program Loans or portions thereof (including Program Loans pooled into Issue 2023-3 Program Securities) financed with proceeds of the Issue 2023-3A Bonds (directly, or through a series of refundings) received more than 10 years after (i) the date of issuance of the Issue 2023-3A Bonds or (ii) the date of issuance of the Prior Bonds refunded by the Issue 2023-3A Bonds (or the earliest date in a chain of refundings), shall be applied to redeem Issue 2023-3A Bonds (in the case of the Premium Serial Bonds, only if those Premium Serial Bonds are required to be redeemed under the Code).
-The redemption price of Issue 2023-3A Bonds to be so redeemed shall be 100% of the principal amount thereof plus interest accrued to the date of redemption, if applicable.
-Subject to the redemption procedures under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds," the Issue 2023- 3A Bonds to be redeemed shall be selected by THDA in its sole discretion; provided, however, that the PAC Bonds may be redeemed in an amount that exceeds the related Planned Amortization Amount shown above in the PAC Bonds Planned Amortization Schedules only if there are no other Issue 2023-3A Bonds outstanding.
+To the extent required by the Code and not already required to make regularly scheduled principal payments on the Issue 2024-1A Bonds (including Sinking Fund Payments) or otherwise required to be applied to the redemption of the PAC Bonds, repayments and prepayments of principal of the Program Loans or portions thereof (including DPA Loans and Program Loans pooled into Issue 2024-1 Program Securities) financed with proceeds of the Issue 2024-1A Bonds (directly, or through a series of refundings) received more than 10 years after the (i) the date of issuance of the Issue 2024-1A Bonds or (ii) the date of issuance of the Prior Bonds refunded by the Issue 2024-1A Bonds (or the earliest date in a chain of refundings), shall be applied to redeem Issue 2024-1A Bonds.
+The redemption price of Issue 2024-1A Bonds to be so redeemed shall be 100% of the principal amount thereof plus interest accrued to the date of redemption, if applicable.
+Subject to the redemption procedures under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds," the Issue 2024-1A Bonds to be redeemed shall be selected by THDA in its sole discretion; provided, however, that the PAC Bonds may be redeemed in an amount that exceeds the related Planned Amortization Amount shown above in the PAC Bonds Planned Amortization Schedules only if there are no other Issue 2024-1A Bonds outstanding.

-THDA will redeem the Issue 2023-3A Bonds in accordance with the provisions described above to the extent required to comply with the Code.
+THDA will redeem the Issue 2024-1A Bonds in accordance with the provisions described above to the extent required to comply with the Code.
 THDA reserves the right to modify the amounts and timing of redemptions at any time to the extent the Code permits or requires such modification.